WillowHayward/lifesuite/journal-cli/DESIGN.md

  - boolean - true or false.
 `<value>` can be any of formats/types
  - date - [TODO] - Modified ISO 8601 (replacing `:` with `-`, allow partial values, allow US/AU dates, etc), 24hr time, am/pm
- - list - An array of scalar values, separated with `:` (e.g. `value1:value2:value3`).
-Lists of a single item are denoted by suffixing them with `:` (e.g. `:value:`).
+ - list - An array of scalar values, separated with `,` (e.g. `+tag:value1,value2,value3`).
+Lists of a single item are denoted by suffixing them with `,` (e.g. `+tag:value,`).
- - map - A set of key-value pairs, separated by `:` (e.g. `key1:value1:key2:value2`).
+ - map - A set of key-value pairs, with `:` seperating keys and values, and `,` separating pairs (e.g. `+tag:key1:value1:key2:value2`).
 Maps are denoted in a log by being preceded separated from the tag with `::`.

 Numbers, strings, and boolean values are collectively referred to as "scalar values".

-Number, string, boolean, and date values are all stored as strings in the format they were originally entered as, and are parsed by reporting commands as whatever report filter they fit, unless a `type` constraint is set in which case parsing will be narrowed down by that constraint.
+Number, string, boolean, and date values are all stored as strings in the format they were originally entered as, and are parsed by reporting commands as whatever report filter they fit, unless a `type` rule is set in which case parsing will be narrowed down by that rule.

-### 2.3.2 - Constraints
+### 2.3.2 - Rules

-A constraint is a rule or set of rules applied to tags that must be obeyed for a log to be created with that tag.
+A rule set of constraints applied to a tag that must be obeyed for a log to be created with that tag.

-A constraint has the following properties, stored in the `constaints` property of the tag they apply to.
+A rule has the following properties, stored in the `rules` property of the tag they apply to.
  - required - a boolean value representing if a value must be attached to instances of this tag
  - default - the value assigned to an instance of this tag if one is not specified
  - prompt - a boolean value representing if the user should be prompted to provide a value
  - type - the type of the tag  - number, string, boolean, date, scalar (for any scalar type), list, or map.
  - values - acceptable values for this tag.
 Depending on the type of the tag, this may come in multiple different formats.
     - for scalar values, this will be an array of values that can be accepted
- - subconstraints - additional constraints applied to list and map types only (see below)
+    - for lists, see "list value rules" below
+    - for maps, see "map value rules" below
  - values - a list of acceptable values for this tag (scalar only)
  - link - a list of ids of a corresponding tags (including entities and contexts) that must be present on logs where this tag is present.
-Not mutual - a link constraint must be present on both tags to be mutual.
+Not mutual - a link rule must be present on both tags to be mutual.

-list subconstraints
+list value rules
  - minlength - the minimum length of the list
  - maxlength - the maximum length of the list
  - type - acceptable types for list values (scalar types only).
 Can be single value or list of values.